 Outside on the Capitol’s steps, there is a beautiful tree, and the lights shining on the building at nighttime are often red and green.

 Inside, the main rotunda of the building is incredibly decorated for the season with holiday decorations adorning many of the areas of the building.
 In the middle of the rotunda, there is a giant Christmas tree.

 If you’re lucky, you might even hear a festive performance from one of the many groups that are invited to perform at the Capitol each holiday season.
 (Note: It is unclear whether performances will occur in 2022 although the Capitol is open for guided touring in limited sized groups.)

 The Carbon County borough of Jim Thorpe is worth visiting any time of the year because there are so many things to do here.
 However, at Christmas time the town turns itself into an old-time Christmas village.

 For the 2022 season, the town is hosting the village for the first, second, and third weekends in December.
 It is one of the most beautiful and festive in all of Pennsylvania.
 There are also many great local shops you can browse for gifts while visiting.

 There are few places in the state that can compete with the quaint Christmas atmosphere of Jim Thorpe, Pennsylvania.

-(Article updated to reflect 2017 holiday season operating dates on October 30, 2017)
+(Article updated in November 2022 to reflect 2022 holiday season operating dates)